What is the Advantage and Disadvantage of wholesale glass beer mugs

 Some of the benefits of glass packaging include:

-• Glass is nonporous and impermeable
+- Glass is nonporous and impermeable

 Because of this, it does not absorb flavors or smells.
 There are no interactions with glass packaging and the final product.
-This makes it perfect for sensitive products.
+This makes it perfect for sensitive products. - Has an almost zero rate of chemical interactions

-This helps to ensure that the final product inside the glass container keeps its efficacy, taste, aroma, and flavor longer.
+This helps to ensure that the final product inside the glass container keeps its efficacy, taste, aroma, and flavor longer. - Made from natural materials

-Glass is manufactured using superheated sand, soda ash, and limestone taken from the earth.
+Glass is manufactured using superheated sand, soda ash, and limestone taken from the earth. - FDA has designated it as fully safe

-With no ability to leach chemicals when exposed to hot or cold temperatures, glass is 100% FDA approved for a variety of applications.
+With no ability to leach chemicals when exposed to hot or cold temperatures, glass is 100% FDA approved for a variety of applications. - Glass is 100% recyclable

 Glass is easier to recycle than plastic.
-Almost every piece of glass you encounter has a portion of recycled material in it, making it an environmentally friendly option.
+Almost every piece of glass you encounter has a portion of recycled material in it, making it an environmentally friendly option. - Can be recycled infinitely

 Glass can always be crushed down and reused in new glass products.
 Most glass manufacturing companies have a minimum of recyclable material to help make a positive environmental impact and keep costs down.